 21st century decision-making has become far more complex and has to be based on robust data sets.
 Quite clearly the statement that "In God we trust, everybody brings data to the table" is appropriate.
-Chief Secretary Dheer Chand Samant was one who laid great emphasis on the need for robust data collection, collation and analysis for considered decision making.
-He was very insistent that the Director Monitoring in the Department of Planning submits plan progress reports by the 10th of every month on the physical and financial progress achieved by the Departments.
+There is a need for great emphasis on robust data collection, collation and analysis for considered decision making.
 The websites of Departments provide for large volumes of historical data, speeches, annual reports and technical papers.
-In the Government of Rajasthan, the Department of Planning and the Department of Personnel run comprehensive websites.
 At the National level, the Ministry of External Affairs, NITI Aayog and the Reserve Bank of India provide huge volumes of data, speeches and important decisions on their websites.
 In Departments where datasets need strengthening, the provisions of the Collection of Statistics Act 2008 can be utilized to appoint statistics officers for collection and collation of statistics.